esimov/minecraft.js/README.md

 # minecraft.js

-This is an experiment adapted from Notch minecraft <a href="http://jsfiddle.net/uzmpu/">renderer</a>, but extended to be used for random terrain generation.
-As a fundation it's using the simplex noise random seed distribution algorithm.
+This is an experiment adapted from Notch's Javascript Minecraft <a href="http://jsfiddle.net/2yr59/23/">renderer</a>, but extended with new aditions, like random terrain generation, fog and fake shadows, possibility to navigate and look over the generated landmark.

+As a fundation is using the simplex noise random seed distribution algorithm.
 For the Javascript port of simplex noise algorithm check <a href="https://github.com/esimov/simplexnoise.js">simplexnoise.js</a>.

 ![Screenshot](https://raw.githubusercontent.com/esimov/minecraft.js/master/assets/screenshot.png)